sategie/hangman-animals-game/README.md

 ## Technologies Used

-- Python: The programming language in which the game is written
+- Python: The programming language in which the game is written.
+    - The *random* and *time* built-in libraries were imported and used in the project to select random words from the word_list and add a delay at certain points in the game respectively.

 - CodeAnywhere: The IDE used for writing the actual Python code.